OctopusDeploy/docs/docs/infrastructure/workers/dynamic-worker-pools.md

 ### Types of Dynamic Worker

 Each dynamic worker pool can specify the worker image used.
 As of July 2020, `WindowsDefault` is the default, which is Windows Server Core 2016. `Windows2019` (Windows Server Core 2019) worker images are rolling out.
-Once the rollout is complete, Windows Server Core 2016 will be marked as deprecated.
+After the rollout is complete, Windows Server Core 2016 will be marked as deprecated.

 Editing a dynamic worker pool allows you to modify the image used.

-When an image is marked as deprecated, you will start to see warnings in the Octopus UI, and in the deployment log.
+When an image is marked as deprecated, you will see warnings in the Octopus UI, and in the deployment log.
 After a suitable deprecation period, deployments will start to fail if they target an image that has hit end-of-life.

 ### Batteries included